Ukraine is relying on drones to hold back Russian advances. Troops on the frontline are fearing the worst

 Ukraine cannot match Moscow’s numbers, or a tolerance for casualties that Western officials claim is resulting in up to 1,200 dead or injured daily across the frontlines.
 Kyiv’s manpower crisis has been palpable in Pokrovsk for weeks, soldiers around the eastern front told CNN, and Moscow’s savage tactics are seeing persistent success.

-“The situation is very critical,” said East, the callsign of a commander of a drone unit with Ukraine’s 15th National Guard working around Pokrovsk.
+“The situation is very critical,” said East, the callsign of a commander of a drone unit working around Pokrovsk.
 “We lack infantry to fight and hold out for some time while the drones do their work.
 That’s why we often see situations where the enemy uncontrollably penetrates vulnerable areas.”

 Troops in Pokrovsk told CNN of manpower shortages so acute they feared Russia could make a significant breakthrough and complained of having to use drones to strike advancing Russian units because they lacked infantry to confront them.